 The Secret of Ventriloquism amplifies the surreal and weird to provide not a picture of man, but an x-ray.
-The examination of our nature is not the virtuous and noble meta-fable (coming of age, self-sacrifice, etc) of what we want ourselves to be, but a penetrating look at man as that morally obliquitous, phenomenally ungrateful biped of Dostoevsky and Nietzsche.
+The examination of our nature is not the virtuous and noble meta-fabling (coming of age, self-sacrifice, etc) of what we want ourselves to be, but a penetrating look at man as that morally obliquitous, phenomenally ungrateful biped of Dostoevsky and Nietzsche.
 From the first story, Padgett displays a wonderful imagination for human pathology and self-destructive compulsions.

-The story structures themselves lead to this deeply piercing view of humanity as mostly Padgett dispenses with the traditional first/third person linear narrative.
+The story structures themselves lead to this deeply piercing view of humanity as Padgett often dispenses with the traditional first/third person linear narrative.
 The story “20 Steps to Ventriloquism” reads as an instruction manual.
 “The Indoor Swamp” takes on the rare second person perspective.
 “The Mindfulness of Horror Practice” utilizes the imperative mood written in a hypnotic cadence.
-The titular “The Secret of Ventriloquism” is structured as a play replete with a scrawl of stage notes.
-Much like a ventriloquist using his dummy’s flapping lips and blinking eyes to misdirect the audience, so do these non-traditional story forms allow the dread and the uncanny to undetectably worm into the consciousness as if it were there our entire lives.
-Of course, there are inclusions of the straight-forward horror tale best represented by the terrifically stylish “The Infusorium”.
-Whatever the form, Padgett cleverly weaves in the thematic elements, much like a behind the scenes commentary, to deliver a coherent examination of those ever-present enigmas of: What is it to be human?
-What separates dummy from man?
-Where on the spectrum of dummy and man (the animal-dummy paradox) do we cross that human/non-human line?”
+The titular “The Secret of Ventriloquism” is structured as a play replete with a scrawl of increasingly disturbing stage notes.
+Much like a ventriloquist using his dummy’s flapping lips and blinking eyes to misdirect the audience, so do these non-traditional story forms allow the dread and the uncanny to worm into the consciousness as if it were always a part of us.

 Review by S.E.
 Casey.